Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Atlantis model is a box model, not a grid model.
 The normal packages such as [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html) will not work with Atlantis output netCDF files.
-To read these outputs you can use your own code or one of the tools developend for these type of outputs [Tools](Supporting-software).
+To read these outputs you can use your own code or one of the tools developed for these type of outputs [Tools](Supporting-software).
 *  **biol.nc**
 This 3D (time, box, layer) contains snapshots of the tracers in the model at given time frequencies in each box and layer.
 *  **biolTOT.nc**